SEARCH UNIVERSITY LIBRARIES WEBSITE

-Arrangement: The items within this collection are arranged alphabetically in folders by subject matter.
-The items within each folder are then arranged by date.
+Arrangement: The items within this collection are arranged in the following series:

 Acquisitions Note: The bulk of papers of J. Gregory Payne were transferred to the Kent State University Archives on November 3 and 5, 1980.
 Additional papers, including a copy of a speech given at the 1985 commemoration, were donated on May 20, 1985, and new materials are added on an irregular basis.

 Related Materials: Payne also has placed a collection of works at Yale University in the Kent State collection (MS 804) (Series V, additional donors).

 Restrictions on Access: Some information included in this collection is restricted due to the presence of information protected by privacy laws.
 This information has been redacted where present on documents in the collection.
 Un-redacted originals, in all cases, have been retained by Special Collections and Archives.

 Restrictions on Use: J. Gregory Payne has transferred property and literary rights that he owns in this collection to Kent State University Special Collections and Archives.